The new 6.5 PRC is turning heads and getting a lot of good publicity these days, but do you really need one?

 It’s a fantastic cartridge and I’m sure it will serve you well afield.

-Do you have a rifle chambered in 6.5 PRC that you’re just chomping at the bit to take on a hunt?
+Do you have a rifle chambered in 6.5 PRC that you’re itching to take on a hunt?

 Book an incredible black bear hunt here.